roots/bud/docs/config-dev.md

   hot?: boolean

   /**
-   * The public path that the middleware is bound to.
+   * The path that the middleware is bound to.
    */
   publicPath?: WebpackDevMiddleware.Options['publicPath']